Blonde Nurse Ashley Responds To Thomas Ravenel Saying He’s Single

-During Thomas Ravenels’ appearance on Andy Cohen’s talk show Watch What Happens Live on Monday night with his Southern Charm co-star Landon Clements, Thomas answered a viewer’s question on whether he’s dating.
+During Thomas Ravenel’s appearance on Andy Cohen’s talk show, Watch What Happens Live, on Monday night with his Southern Charm co-star Landon Clements, Thomas answered a viewer’s question on whether he’s dating.
 Thomas said that he’s not dating anyone seriously at the moment.
-Not only that, he said that his relationship with his ex and mother to his two children, Kathryn Dennis, has gotten a lot better and admitted that they still have “undeniable” and “unstoppable” chemistry.
+Not only that, he said his relationship with his ex and mother to his two children, Kathryn Dennis, has gotten a lot better and admitted that they still have “undeniable” and “unstoppable” chemistry.

 But is Thomas really single or is he lying to protect the new woman and relationship in his life?
 As previously reported by the Inquisitr, Ashley Jacobs, a young blonde woman from Southern California who works as a registered nurse, is supposedly now dating Thomas.
-In recent weeks, she has posted several photos of herself with Thomas both in Santa Barbara and Charleston to her Instagram account.
+In recent weeks, she has posted several photos of herself with Thomas, both in Santa Barbara and Charleston, to her Instagram account.
 Landon even confirmed in May that Thomas is dating Ashley and gave her opinion that he should marry her right away.

 So what does Ashley have to say about Thomas declaring that he’s basically single?
 On Monday, Ashley posted a photo to her Instagram account showing her and a friend in their swimsuits on a boat.
 One person commented to Ashley that if she were her, she would be pissed about Thomas saying that he’s single.
-Ashley responded that she’s not pissed at all and that Thomas is just trying to keep his private life private, which she respects.
+Ashley responded that she’s not pissed at all, and Thomas is just trying to keep his private life private, which she respects.

 “alynnsanford: Yeah @thomasravenel just said on @bravowwhl that he is single and not dating anyone seriously.
 I keep calling to try to ask him about you but the line is busy -_- if I were you I would be pissed